 We’re here to listen.
 Let’s talk today.

-Finding Alcohol Detox Treatment Centers Near Me
+Finding Alcohol Detox Programs Near Me

-Alcohol Rehab Centers with Detox Programs in Massachusetts
+Rehab Centers with Alcohol Detox Programs in Massachusetts

-Alcohol Rehab Centers with Detox Programs in New Jersey
+Rehab Centers with Alcohol Detox Programs in New Jersey

-Alcohol Rehab Centers with Detox Programs in Tennessee
+Rehab Centers with Alcohol Detox Programs in Tennessee

-Alcohol Rehab Centers with Partner Detox Programs in Florida
+Rehab Centers with Partner Alcohol Detox Programs in Florida

-Check Your Insurance Coverage
+HHG Check Your Insurance Coverage

-How Long Are Alcohol Detoxification Programs?
+How Long Are Alcohol Detox Programs?

 The length of time associated with detoxification is dependent on the severity of your use, and the progression of your physical dependence.
-Typically, detox programs range from 5 to 7 days for acute withdrawal symptoms.
+Typically, alcohol detox programs range from 5 to 7 days for acute withdrawal symptoms.
 For some, there can be lingering symptoms that remain for a few weeks.

 Individuals who are at risk of withdrawal symptoms and those who have experienced seizures during alcohol withdrawal before may require the use of medication-assisted treatment to safely transition through this cleansing process.
 Benzodiazepines are an example of a medication that can be used, with medical supervision, to provide relief from some of the symptoms associated with alcohol withdrawal.
 Finding some level of relief can decrease your risk of relapsing and allow you to get your feet under you regarding your recovery, while in a safe and supportive environment.